Invicara/Twinit-App-Template-Quick-Model-View/docs/user guide/projectmaker/createproject.md

 3. Type a new project name in the "New Project Name" text field
 4. Click the "Create Project" button

 A status log will display and update completed steps as the new project is created.
+The steps will vary based on the template release, so you may see different steps than pictured below.

 ![project in progress](../../img/proj-make-in-progress.jpg)